RobertARandolph/AdmiralBumbleBee.com/_posts/2020-05-08-Waveform-11-Pro.md

 I really do wish they'd do less, and do it better.
 This is the 3rd version that feels like they thought of some cool ideas then rushed to get basic implementations ready to make headlines for NAMM, then release a month later.

 Take any 2 major features here.
 If they were _fully_ fleshed out to the level of, or exceeding the competition, then the update would be incredible.
+They fleshed things out somewhat with W10, hopefully it happens again.

-If you're new to Waveform this is **ABSOLUTELY WORTH LOOKING AT**.
+If you're new to Waveform this is absolutely worth checking out (unless you do heavy MIDI or scoring work).
 Waveform is an incredible product on many levels for the majority of music production workflows.

+If you're a current Waveform user, then you may wish to spend some time with the demo.

 # Meta